rafabernad/ng-websql/README.md

 # angular-websql
-A webSQL wrapper for AngularJS
+An easy to use webSQL wrapper for AngularJS

 As easy as creating your factories to define your database structure and your resource methods: